 A student-centred approach to learning and teaching is encouraged through the use of specific teaching strategies, case studies, projects, tutorials, practical exercises, supplemented by the use of appropriate support materials, guest talks from industry experts, videos and computer software.
 Active engagement with the subject material enhances learning and many of the learning strategies used attempt to promote this.
-All students have a year tutor and a personal tutor.
-The hospitality team has a great deal of hospitality industry experience and a passion for hospitality.

 Hospitality students have a practical facility designed specifically for their use.
 The hospitality suite is on site and is a flexible space where all students will have the opportunity to work in groups to manage and design a hospitality event.

 We approach our teaching in a blended manner and there will be both face to face sessions, problem-based learning sessions and virtual sessions linking to the use of technology both recorded and live.

 Seminars and workshops involve students unpacking previously prepared work in groups sessions exploring and discussing it in a more detail.
 This strategy is used to extend specific theoretical or practical concepts as well as introducing problem solving exercises.
 Seminars are used in most modules and provide students with valuable experience in presentational skills, problem solving as well as providing staff with a method or assessing student-centred learning.